centrica-engineering/nucleus-docs/docs/getting-started/our-process.md

 ### Delivering the development spec and discovery

 The conclusion of the discovery is added to the story ticket and an initial development specification for the change is outlined.
-This update to the story ticket is to be announced in the RFC by the team to keep the open conversation going with the community.
+This update to the story ticket is to be announced in the Proposal by the team to keep the open conversation going with the community.

 ## Design